ooni/ooni.org/content/post/venezuela-blocking-wikipedia-and-social-media-2019.md

 approach used for testing wikipedia.org, showing that they are using the same SNI-based technique to implement the block.

-Venezuela Inteligente
-[argue](https://twitter.com/vesinfiltro/status/1088833974603001856)
-that Instagram live streams (among other services that include streaming) have become a popular source of live news in Venezuela during the crisis, used by independent news organizations and by public figures for their announcements.
-Venezuela Inteligente also [reported](https://twitter.com/vesinfiltro/status/1089883867618652160) that Instagram, Youtube, Facebook and Periscope were temporarily blocked on 27th January 2019, coinciding with an online statement made by Juan
+Conexión Segura y Libre [argue](https://twitter.com/vesinfiltro/status/1088833974603001856) that Instagram live streams (among other services that include streaming) have become a popular source of live news in Venezuela during the crisis, used by independent news organizations and by public figures for their announcements.
+Conexión Segura y Libre also [reported](https://twitter.com/vesinfiltro/status/1089883867618652160) that Instagram, Youtube, Facebook and Periscope were temporarily blocked on 27th January 2019, coinciding with an online statement made by Juan